 We encourage you to utilize the periodic DEA National Prescription Drug Take Back Initiative events.
 The next one is Saturday, April 26, 2014.
-We'll post local details as they become available.

 You may put medicine which is expired or no longer needed into the regular household trash.